If this tool helped you, you can buy us a coffee ☕

-Estimate your thyroid basal metabolic rate (BMR) using pulse rate and pulse pressure to assess the risk of hyperthyroidism or hypothyroidism.
+Estimate your thyroid basal metabolic rate (BMR) using pulse rate and pulse pressure to preliminarily assess hyperthyroidism or hypothyroidism risks.

 Enter blood pressure and pulse data.